wikicurricula-uy/wikicurricula-boilerplate/README.md

-# Documentation on How to feed the visualization with data from a new curriculum
+# Documentation on how to feed the visualization with data from a new curriculum

 This is a detailed step-by-step guide on how to feed the visualization with data from a new curriculum.
 Before going into that, you'll need to learn how to build and run the Wikidata query.

-## Building and Running the Ghana Curriculum Wikidata Query
+## Building and running the Ghana curriculum wikidata query

 - Obtain the wikidata query.
 This has already been provided [here](https://w.wiki/7Zge).